Publication Ethics

-1. Duties of Authors
+1. Responsibilities of Editors

-2. Duties of Reviewers
+3. Responsibilities of Reviewers

 4. Academic Misconduct Handling

-The journal defines academic misconduct papers based on the latest national standard of the People's Republic of China, Academic Publishing Specification — Definition of Academic Misconduct for Journals (CY/T 174-2019), including plagiarism, forgery, tampering, inappropriate attribution, multiple submissions, duplicate publication, and violation of research ethics.
+The journal defines academic misconduct in manuscripts based on the latest national standard of the People's Republic of China, Academic Publishing Specification — Definition of Academic Misconduct for Journals (CY/T 174-2019), including plagiarism, forgery, tampering, inappropriate attribution, multiple submissions, duplicate publication, and violation of research ethics.
 The journal will seriously deal with papers with academic misconduct, hold the authors responsible, and purify the academic environment.

-If a manuscript is detected at any stage of academic misconduct, the journal will withdraw the manuscript; if the manuscript is found to have academic misconduct after publication, the journal will withdraw the manuscript and hold the author responsible in accordance with the relevant laws and regulations and the Copyright Transfer Agreement signed by the author.
-For serious cases (e.g. intentional multiple submissions, etc.), the journal will no longer accept the author's submissions.
+If academic misconduct is detected in a manuscript at any review stage, the journal willwithdraw the manuscript.If the manuscript is found to have academic misconduct after publication, the journal will withdraw the manuscript and hold the author responsible in accordance with the relevant laws and regulations and the Copyright Transfer Agreement signed by the author.
+For serious cases (e.g. intentional multiple submissions), the journal will no longer accept the author's submissions.

-5. Statement on Regulating the Use of Artificial Intelligence (AI) Tools
+5. Statement onResponsibleUse of Artificial Intelligence (AI) Tools

-In order to maintain and ensure the originality, authenticity, and rigor of published scholarship, uphold academic integrity, advocate a good academic culture, and promote the construction of academic norms, the Journal of Inner Mongolia University of Science & Technology declares the following policies on the standardized use of Artificial Intelligence (AI) tools, which are intended to provide greater transparency and guidance to authors, reviewers, editors, and readers:
+In order to maintain and ensure the originality, authenticity, and rigor of published scholarship, uphold academic integrity, advocate a good academic culture, and promote the construction of academic norms, theJournal of Inner Mongolia University of Science & Technologydeclares the following policies on the standardized use of AI tools, which are intended to provide greater transparency and guidance to authors, reviewers, editors, and readers:

 (1) For authors

-c.
-If the submitted paper uses artificial intelligence (AI) tools, the authors should indicate the use, including the name of the specific AI tool used, the scope and extent of the generated content, and the role and function of the AI in the creation of the paper, so that the reviewers and editorial board can judge the originality of the paper.
+b.
+If authors use generative AI and AI-assisted technologies in the writing process,their use must be limited to language editing intended to improve readability and linguistic quality. c.
+If AI tools have been used in preparing a submitted manuscript, the authors should indicate the use, including the name of the specific AI tool used, the scope and extent of the generated content, and the role and function of the AI in the creation of the paper, so that the reviewers and editorial office can judge the originality of the paper.

 (2) For reviewers